LIMUNIMI/Netychords/Readme.md

 ## Issues

-If you have any issue and/or proposal related to Netychords, please open a GitHub issue on this repository, or write an e-mail to: *nicola(dot)davanzo(at)unimi(dot)it*
+If you have any issue and/or proposal related to Netychords, please open a GitHub issue on the [Issues page](https://github.com/LIMUNIMI/Netychords/issues) of this repository, or write an e-mail to: *nicola(dot)davanzo(at)unimi(dot)it*

 ## Acknowledgements